 The first step to any nameserver host creation is enabling the nameserver application.
 Luckily, CWP sets this up for us.
-This section will cover implementing our private nameservers that we setup before starting.
+This section will cover implementing the private nameservers that we set up before starting.

-Step 3: Modify the nameservers here to your private nameservers you created with your domain name registrar.
+Step 3: Modify the nameservers here to the private nameservers you created with your domain name registrar.
 Then, add the IP Address of your Hostwinds VPS in both IP address boxes.
 Finally, click Save Changes to finalize these nameservers.
-Leaving the two check boxes checked will allow the DNS zone and server to perform the necessary tasks required to enable the changes.
+Leaving the two checkboxes checked will allow the DNS zone and server to perform the necessary tasks to enable the changes.

 When you save the changes, a success message will appear.
 Then, assuming you had the private nameservers setup, you should see your new nameserver records resolving correctly.

 After setting your nameservers within CentOS Web Panel, the standard DNS delays will apply.
 After you have waited to ensure DNS propagation is completed, you can perform a couple of tests to confirm your settings.

 Step 1: Click the

 This will show you all active DNS Zones, including the primary zone and nameserver zones for the domain set up in the first part of this guide.
 Please do not delete any of the standard zones, as they are required for core functionality.

 Step 2: Click the Check Records button located next to your newly added zone.
 The results for this check will appear on the right side of the page.